Ensono/amido.github.io/docs/module_federation/nextjs_plugin.md

 ### Get Started

-#### Create a new Stacks and Nx workspace
+#### Create a new Ensono Stacks and Nx workspace

-You can scaffold a brand-new Stacks and Nx workspace using the **@ensono-stacks/create-stacks-workspace** package.
+You can scaffold a brand-new Ensono Stacks and Nx workspace using the **@ensono-stacks/create-stacks-workspace** package.

 Follow the interactive questions creating a new NextJs application named <b>host</b>: